EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 ##set ca policy

-Modifies the parameters of a content adaptation policy.
+Modifies the parameters of a content accelerator policy.

 ##Synopsys